-REPORT TO POLICIES AND RESOURCES COMMITTEE 27th May 2021
+REPORT TO POLICIES AND RESOURCES COMMITTEE 15/07/2021

 Application Ref: 20/0732/FUL

-Proposal: Full: Change of use from public toilets (Sui Generis) to Nonresidential institution (Use Class D1) and Erection of first floor extension above.
+Proposal: Full: Change of use from public toilets (Sui Generis) to Non-residential institution (Use Class D1) and Erection of first floor extension above.

 At: Public Conveniences, 21 Colne Road, Brierfield

 On behalf of: Community Access Solutions UK

 Date Registered: 11/01/2021

 Expiry Date: 08/03/2021

 Case Officer: Laura Barnes

-This report has been referred from the end of March 2021 Brierfield Area Committee as members were minded to refuse the application, contrary to officer recommendation.
+This report has been referred from the end of May 2021 Policies & Resources Committee as members wished to see some design changes.